 Very little groundwater development has occurred within the model domain.
-Approximately 1.3 miles southeast of the proposed TSF, there is an irrigation well, Arizona Department of Water Resources 55-627523, that is estimated to pump 5 AF of groundwater per year (M&A, 2017a) and is included in the Model.
+Approximately 1.3 miles southeast of the proposed TSF, there is an irrigation well, Arizona Department of Water Resources (ADWR) 55-627523, that is estimated to pump 5 AF/yr of groundwater per year (M&A, 2017a) and is included in the Model.
 Several small windmill and solar ranch wells exist within the model domain; however, their groundwater abstraction is considered to be negligible.
 There are no other known significant point withdrawals within the study area.

 Groundwater also leaves the system through groundwater evapotranspiration (GET) which primarily occurs in alluvial drainage channels.
 A total annual GET rate of 305 AF/yr was estimated for the study area (M&A, 2017a).
-GET is represented using MODFLOW's WEL package.
-GET was distributed uniformly across the alluvium in layer ten to provide stability in the Model (Figure 2).
-Simulated GET rates are scaled based on the size of the model cell.
-Cells with dimensions of 100 x 100 feet are assigned a GET rate of 1.8 ft3/d and cells with dimensions of 500 x 500 feet are assigned a GET rate of 44.9 ft3/d.
+The conceptual model water balance had an error of -65 AF/yr that can be balanced by reducing GET from 305 AF/yr to 240 AF/yr.
+GET is represented in the Model using MODFLOW's ETS package.
+The GET was evenly distributed across alluvium shown in Figure 3 based on grid cell size.
 Groundwater evaporation is assumed to only occur outside the footprint of the TSF.